Skip to main content

 How strong is spice?

 There are hundreds of different SCRAs, and they vary in strength and toxicity.
-There’s no consistency.
-It all depends on the type and amount of SCRAs used in each batch.
-So, there’s no way of knowing how strong your spice is going to be, or how it’ll affect you.
-Spice is potent even at very low doses: a pinch the size of a match head is an active dose.
+There’s no consistency in what’s sold.
+Spice is potent even at very low doses: a pinch the size of a match head can be active.

 Is spice illegal?